 When starting a new company it is very hard to gain traction and own your name in search results if there is another company with the same name fighting against you.
 That is why Lemodus is a great name because we have the power for it to be ours.

-Although search optimisation is continually evolving, links or "showing your presense online" to search engines is still very important.
-We have begun building links to Lemodus on a number of websites that it is easy to gain links on.
+Although search optimisation is continually evolving, links or “showing your presence online” to search engines is still very important.
+We have begun building links to Lemodus on a number of websites.

-This is primarily through creating all of the social media profiles for Lemodus among other business related directories.
+This is primarily through creating all of the social media profiles for Lemodus (Facebook, Twitter, LinkedIn) among other business related directories.
 We have to be careful though as we do not want to be creating spam which may be seen as a negative impact.

-Once Lemodus is number one, these extra sites help push all other non-lemodus pages off the front page of search results.
+Once Lemodus is number one, these extra sites help push all other pages that are not Lemodus off the front page of search results.
 I expect the search results to fluctuate over time as Google works out that lemodus.com is the right website to rank highest.

-The easiest pages to link build on right now include social media profiles and some directories.
+The easiest pages to link build on right now includes social media profiles and some directories.
+Though they will not provide as much value as truly earned links.

-I have also utilised our network and written some blog posts/gotten links on connected websites too which serves as some easy referals back to lemodus.
+I have also utilised our network and written some blog posts/gotten links on connected websites too which serves as some easy referrals back to Lemodus.
+Here are a couple of posts that we have written for back-linking purposes:

 Over time we will be looking at further opportunities to write guest blog posts once we have exhausted all our easier quick wins.

-Interestingly, in the last 30 days, we have gained about one user a day in traffic to the site according to our Google analytics.
+Interestingly, in the last 30 days, we have gained approximately 3 users a day in traffic to the site according to our Google analytics.

 These numbers should obviously be taken with a grain of salt as its to early and to small of a number to get actual real metrics from but is nice to know that we are being found.